keeganco15/VeltaCalc/README.md

 ## Why I Built This

 Every fitness calculator I could find was either buried in ads, required a sign-up, or wasn't built with UK units and guidelines in mind.
-I wanted something fast, clean and actually useful — so I made it myself.
+I wanted something fast, clean and actually useful.

-The site covers 15+ tools including TDEE, macros, BMI, body fat, 1RM and more.
-Everything is built with vanilla HTML, CSS and JavaScript — no frameworks, no bloat, just fast-loading pages that do exactly what they say.
+The site covers 15 tools including TDEE, macros, BMI, body fat, 1RM and more.
+Everything is built with vanilla HTML, CSS and JavaScript, no frameworks.

 ---
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)